mohanr/mohanr.github.io/_posts/2017-01-10-JoyOfOcaml1.md

 title: Joy of OCaml - Part II
 published: true
 ---
-In the second part I will explain some more language features and code.
+In the second part I explain some more language features and code.

 ### _let_ keyword
 We start with this keyword again as this tripped me up.
 Moreover one does not